cyberanchor/cryptomator/README.md

 Submit issues or pull requests.

 ## Disclaimer
-**cryptomator is intended exclusively for personal, lawful use.** The tool is provided for secure file encryption and decryption by individual users.
+**cryptomotor is intended exclusively for personal, lawful use.** The tool is provided for secure file encryption and decryption by individual users.
 The author and contributors are not responsible for any misuse of this software, including but not limited to its use in malicious, illegal, or harmful activities.